fmaguire/predict_secretome/README.md

 Specifically the program:
 * Uses signalp to identify proteins with signal peptides
-* Checks the mature sequences of these proteins to ensure there are no TM domains (TM domains in the signal peptide itself will pass this stage) via tmhmm
+* All sequences without signal peptides and those with them (cleaved off) are are searched for TM domains via TMHMM (and discarded if they contain them).
+    Optionally, putative transporters are output at this stage.
 * Identifies signal peptides targeted for secretion using targetp
 * Identifies sequences (regardless of signal peptides) likely to be extracellular compartment using wolfpsort

-By default predictions are combined conservatively i.e. the predicted secretome is only those sequences that fulfill all of the above criteria but the pipe can optionally be run permissively where passing any stage will be sufficient for output in the predicted secretome e.g. has signal peptide for secretion but is not predicted as extracellular, or has a signal peptide but has
-TM domains in the mature sequence etc.
+By default predictions are combined conservatively i.e. the predicted secretome is only those sequences that contain signal peptides, do not have TM domains in their mature sequence and are predicted by targetp and wolfpsort to be secreted and extracellular respectively.

+Optionally, the permissive combination will contain all those sequences that are identified by wolfpsort to be extracellular or those with signal peptides, no TM domains and a secretion signal.

 The package can also optionally output predicted transporters based on a minimum number of TM domains appearing in a sequence (or mature sequence in the case of proteins